 The market for containerboard and corrugated products is generally subject to changes in the U.S. economy.
-Throughout 2010, the U.S. economy steadily improved after the effects of the severe downturn which occurred in the fourth quarter of 2008 and continued into 2009.
+Throughout 2010, the U.S. economy steadily improved after the effects of the severe downtum which occurred in the fourth quarter of 2008 and continued into 2009.
 Industry-wide corrugated products shipments increased 3.5% in 2010 compared to 2009 and containerboard production was 7.1% higher than in 2009 supported, in part, by strong export demand which, in 2010, was 8.2% above 2009 levels.
-PCA also experienced continued improvement in demand, and for the year, our corrugated products shipments were up 7.2% compared to 2009, returning to pre-economic downturn levels, and containerboard production increased from 2,258,000 tons to 2,443,000 tons, or up 8.2%.
+PCA also experienced continued increased from 2,258,000 tons to 2,443,000 tons, or up 8.2%.
 PCA mills ran at almost 100% of capacity and essentially equaled their previous record for annual production.
-Industry containerboard inventories at the end of December 2010 were 2.3 million tons, more than 150,000 tons below the ten year average for year-ending levels.
+Industry containerboard invertories at the end of December 2010 were 2.3 million tons, more than 150,000 tons below the ten year average for year-ending levels.